kyma-project/telemetry-manager/docs/contributor/pocs/otlp-logs.md

 The OpenTelemetry log specification contains fields for a traceId and spanId.
 The extension provider does not allow to fill these fields but assigns them to a log attribute.
 To mitigate this limitation, we need a transform processor in the log gateway.
 An [issue](https://github.com/istio/istio/issues/49911) has been created for the Istio project.

 The OpenTelemetry [Semantic Conventions](https://opentelemetry.io/docs/specs/semconv/) do not explicitly cover access logs yet.
-The shown example picks up attribute names from related areas like HTTP and URL where it made sense.
+The shown extension provider configuration picks up attribute names from related areas like HTTP and URL where it made sense.

 We conclude that the EnvoyOpenTelemetryLogProvider supports emitting access logs to an OTLP endpoint with similar properties that the currently used JSON-based format provides in combination with Fluent Bit.
 Emitting access logs using the OTLP protocol has the advantage that regular Istio sidecar logs can be collected in the same way as regular application logs and are more easily available for troubleshooting if necessary.